DanielGalwa/CarZoneRepository/README.md

-CarZone
+# CarZone

-It is a website inspired by the Otomoto service.
+CarZone is a website inspired by the Otomoto service.
 It allows you to find the car you want to buy.
 You can also post your own advertisements.

-Accounts for testing purposes: login:user0@example.com password:userpass
+## Accounts for Testing Purposes

-login:user@example.com
-password:userpass
+User 1:
+- Login: `user0@example.com`
+- Password: `userpass`

+User 2:
+- Login: `user@example.com`
+- Password: `userpass`